 From Zadar to Pasman

-In order to get to Pasman island from Zadar, first you have to travel to Ugljan island.
+In order to get to Pasman island from Zadar, first, you have to travel to Ugljan island.
 Zadar to Preko on Ugljan island is the most frequent ferry connection in Croatia with up to 29 daily departures in July and August.
 There are about 25 daily departures in June and September and up to 20 daily departures in the rest of the year.
-Sailing time between Zadar and Preko is around 20 minutes.
+The sailing time between Zadar and Preko is around 20 minutes.

 NOTE: There are two departing points from Zadar to Preko.
 One is in ferry port Gazenica from where ferries mostly depart from and the other one is in the Old Town.
 You can check the details below: